Perhaps you’re in the market for a new home, and you have a good idea about the size, style, and features you’d like to have.

 But have you given serious thought to whether you’d be happiest entrenched in the suburbs or living in the thick of things in the city?
 Maybe you’ve never really thought about what each style of living entails on a day-to-day basis.

-“One frequent conclusion has been that (millennials) have a unique love of cities,” writes David Z. Morris in Fortune.
-“A deep-seated preference for night life and subways, the thinking goes, has driven the revitalization of urban cores across the U.S. over the last decade-plus.
+And as more millennials flee cities for their outlying neighborhoods, the tradeoffs between urban and suburban living have never been more visible.
+“One frequent conclusion has been that [millennials] have a unique love of cities,” writes David Z. Morris in Fortune.
+“A deep-seated preference for nightlife and subways, the thinking goes, has driven the revitalization of urban cores across the U.S. over the last decade-plus.
 But there’s mounting evidence millennials’ love of cities was a passing fling that became a shotgun wedding thanks to the Great Recession.”

 What should you consider when determining where you really belong?
 Think hard about the characteristics of each locale before making an informed decision.